Gong Peng: Communist Party voice in wartime

 Zhou Enlai and Gong paid special attention to American diplomats and reporters.
 One observer recalled later that the Communists in Chongqing were "still an isolated group of underdogs and no sense of menace attached to them".
 Time magazine correspondent, Theodore White called Gong "the most beautiful Chinese woman I ever encountered", and the historian John K. Fairbank, then an officer in the wartime O.S.S., wrote to his wife that Gong was the "official appointee for contact with barbarians", with a "taming effect on everybody I know", mentioning in particular Brooks Atkinson of The New York Times, and Joseph Alsop, an aide to Claire Chennault.
 The journalist Eric Sevareid felt that Gong was less an object of sexual desire than a kind of unattainable beauty, inspiring a courtly devotion.
 He wrote that "more than a few foreign correspondents and diplomats fancied themselves in love with her -- but it was a little too much like falling in love with Joan of Arc."
 The foreign press corps and diplomats arranged for Gong Peng to see an American navy doctor when she came down with dysentery and planned to protest if the Nationalist secret police arrested her.
 When a thief reached through the window of their apartment and stole Qiao and Gong Peng's entire wardrobe, John Fairbank lent Qiao one of his tailored suits.
 After 1949, however, when she came across foreign acquaintances, she avoided contact or reprimanded them.

-The American Foreign Service Officer John S. Service was later accused of having a sexual relation with Gong, with no proof or evidence.
+The American Foreign Service Officer John S. Service was later accused of having a sexual relation with Gong, with no proof.